Afrikaans grammar: Word order

-Afrikaans has a strict word order, described in many South African text books using the so-called "STOMPI rule".
+Afrikaans has a strict word order, described in many South African textbooks using the so-called "STOMPI rule".
 The name of the rule indicates the order in which the parts of a sentence should appear.

 Word order in Afrikaans follows broadly the same rules as in Dutch: in main clauses, the finite verb appears in "second position" (V2 word order), while subordinate clauses (e.g. content clauses and relative clauses) have subject–object–verb order, with the verb at (or near) the end of the clause.